tomas-fryza/avr-course/labs/05-adc/README.md

 ## Part 2: Voltage divider

-1. According to the LCD keypad shield connection, calculate the voltage values on pin PC0[A0] if one button is pressed at a time.
+1. According to the LCD keypad shield connection, calculate the voltage values on pin PC0[A0] for each pressed buttons.
 In this case, the voltage on the pin is given by the [voltage divider](https://www.allaboutcircuits.com/tools/voltage-divider-calculator/), where resistors R3, R4, R5 and R6 are applied successively.
-Note your values to the **PC0[A0] voltage** column in the following table.
+Write your values to the **PC0[A0] voltage** column in the following table.

    ![voltage divider](images/voltage_divider.png)